 In this tutorial, we’re going to dive into frequency tables in Excel as well as proportion tables.
-We’ll look into what they are and when to use them.
+We’ll look at what they are and when to use them.
 You can watch the full video of this tutorial at the bottom of this blog.

-Categorical variables measure “what kind of something,” whether it’s a customer’s buying state, country of origin, or something else.
+Categorical variables measure “what kind of something” whether it’s a customer’s buying state, country of origin, or something else.
 To summarize these types of variables, we can count the frequencies of each type, comparing quantities in frequency tables.
 But sometimes it helps to compare these values as percentages, and that’s where proportion tables come in.
 I’ll show you how to do both in Excel with the help of PivotTables, along with the pros and cons of comparing raw quantities of categories versus their proportions.

 How To Use Proportion And Frequency Tables In Excel